What is Qi Wireless Charging and How It Works

 A more complicated, and which also adds expense, is a “Free Positioning” type base station.
 In this implementation, the user does not need to place the receiving device in direct alignment with the transmitting coil.
 The base station will either use multiple transmitting coils, possibly of different sizes (e.g., concentric or offset circles and/or ovals) or a mechanical system to move the transmitting coil to align with the receiving coil, or possibly some combination of all of the above.
 Free positioning implementations also require some sort of feedback from the receiver to the base station so that the base station can adjust for best performance.
 The majority of consumer electronics will use Guided Positioning rather than Free Positioning due to cost constraints and simplicity.
 Expect to find the Free Positioning systems in Medical and Industrial applications.

 Which brings us to some consumer applications, and rationale for developers to implement inductive charging into their devices.
 Apple is not the first to build Qi wireless charging into their products, but with the recent announcements for the iPhone 8, 8 Plus and X this will help expand the current market for both chargers and devices.
 Smart phone makers Samsung, Nexus and Google have already had this technology available for their past few generations of devices.
 Third party developers have also been selling accessories to enable wireless charging on existing devices.
-Similar to (and sometimes including) a battery pack
+Similar to (and sometimes including) a battery pack, a Qi back case (receiver) attaches to the smart phone and then can wireless charge when the case is placed on a charging pad.

 As the transfer power increases, this will migrate to notepads, laptops and game consoles and all other battery operated devices.
 Imagine that you’ll no longer need any cables to tether your devices for charging.
 Simply place the device on a charging pad!
 Coffee shops (e.g., Starbucks) are looking to embed the chargers in their counter-tops; Ikea has already launched a line of desk lamps with Qi charging pads.
 Automobile designers are figuring out how to incorporate this into the dashboard or center console areas; Furniture makers are developing powered tables and chairs with charging surfaces.